run-llama/llama_index/docs/module_guides/observability/callbacks/token_counting_migration.md

 # to the same tokenizer that was used previously for token counting
 # NOTE: The tokenizer should be a function that takes in text and returns a list of tokens
 token_counter = TokenCountingHandler(
-    tokenizer=tiktoken.encoding_for_model("text-davinci-003").encode
+    tokenizer=tiktoken.encoding_for_model("text-davinci-003").encode,
-    verbose=False  # set to true to see usage printed to the console )
+    verbose=False,  # set to true to see usage printed to the console )

 callback_manager = CallbackManager([token_counter])